 Our thanks to Tom Kelly for providing label copy and a tape dub.
 On both sides, the Deacon sings lines from his sermon while his congregation accompanies with great ululating undulations.
 Both sides are probably extracts from the same sermon.
 The record was cut live in church; the engineer had trouble with the vocalizing congregation, and a heap of distortion seems to be coming right off the master tape.

 This is the only Ping to have been reissued, on Negro Religious Music Vol 3, Singing Preachers and Their Congregations, Blues Classics 19, an LP that appeared during the 1960s.
 A second reissue took place in the 1990s, on Document DOCD-5464, 1950s Gospel Classics.
-While Ping 1005's commercial potential must have been vanishinlgy low at the time, its attraction to these compilers is easy to understand; it is a raw, unpasteurized sample of a fervent church service.
+While Ping 1005's commercial potential must have been so small as to be virtually undetectable, its attraction to these compilers is easy to understand; it is a raw, unpasteurized sample of a fervent church service.
 Document gives 1956 as the date, but it also supplies Deacon Shinault's full name.

 The last Ping release featured alto saxophonist Porter Kilbert.
 Kilbert began his career as a Swing musician, out of the Johnny Hodges dispensation.
 He was born in Baton Rouge, Louisiana, on June 10, 1921.
 From 1943 through 1945, he was a member of Benny Carter's big band; he also worked in Roy Eldridge's big band in 1945.
 Porter Kilbert joined the Red Saunders combo in late September or early October 1946, while it was playing Kelly's Stables in New York City; he returned to Chicago with Red and was on hand when Saunders signed a new contract at Club DeLisa and bulked up to big band status in May 1947.
 Kilbert remained as Saunders' lead altoist until January 1952, and appeared on many recordings with him.
 In addition, a Porter "Kilmer" Orchestra, a slightly disguised Red Saunders unit, backed Clarence Samuels for Aristocrat in December 1947.